MicrosoftDocs/windows-itpro-docs/windows/security/threat-protection/microsoft-defender-atp/get-file-related-alerts.md

 ---
-title: Get file related alerts API
+title: Get file-related alerts API
-description: Learn how to use the Get file related alerts API to get a collection of alerts related to a given file hash in Microsoft Defender for Endpoint.
+description: Learn how to use the Get file-related alerts API to get a collection of alerts related to a given file hash in Microsoft Defender for Endpoint.
 keywords: apis, graph api, supported apis, get, file, hash search.product: eADQiWindows 10XVcnh ms.prod: w10